anshuvishwa1/web_traffic_log_etl_pipeline/README.md

 - This Python notebook can be orchestrated using tools like Apache Airflow, Azure Data Factory (ADF), or other scheduling frameworks, depending on the cloud environment.

 ## Containerization (Docker)
+- This project includes a Dockerfile to containerize the Python code(`etl_pipeline.py`) for consistent execution across environments.
+The ETL pipeline (etl_pipeline.py) and dependencies (requirements.txt) are packaged within Docker, allowing for seamless deployment.
-- This notebook does not use Docker since it can be executed directly or orchestrated via Apache Airflow, Azure Data Factory, or other workflow automation tools.
-Docker is typically used when packaging full-fledged Python applications with a structured entry point (main.py), ensuring consistency across deployments.
+- `etl_pipeline.ipynb` notebook can be executed directly or orchestrated via Apache Airflow, Azure Data Factory, or other workflow automation tools.